-Swisscom Group, also known as Swisscom AG, is a publicly owned company headquartered in Switzerland.
-Founded in 1998, the company employs approximately 14,470 individuals and reported $18.2B in revenue as of 2025.
-The company specializes in IT services and IT consulting, functioning as a major telecommunications provider in Switzerland and Italy.
-The Swiss government owns 51.0 percent of Swisscom AG.
+Swisscom Group, also known as Swisscom AG, is a publicly owned entity headquartered in Switzerland, with the Swiss government owning 51.0 percent of the company.
+Founded in 1998, it operates with approximately 14,470 employees and reported $18.2B in revenue as of 2025.
+The company specializes in IT services and IT consulting, functioning as a telecommunications provider in Switzerland and Italy.

 2025 Revenue